Sorry, this program is not available for local students.

 Working in a student team as part of the Fastrack Innovation Program.
 In this elective course you will work with mentors to develop and present a solution to a real problem.
 This form of fast-prototyping is designed to tap into fresh thinking from RMIT students.

 Business Internship electives where you take up a position for one or two days per week for one semester.
 These positions are normally unpaid and are designed to develop your soft skills and increase your overall employability upon graduation.
+The placement must be self-sourced.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business.